 Thus, in accordance with Articles 7 and 8 of the Gas Code, a license is granted to any legal entity under Senegalese law that can demonstrate the technical and financial capacity necessary to carry out the activities of importing, exporting, re-exporting, aggregating, processing, storing, supplying natural gas, and transporting and distributing liquefied and compressed natural gas.

-The license is awarded to legal entities under Senegalese law through a call for tenders or direct consultation, by order of the Minister in charge of hydrocarbons.
+The license is awarded to legal entities under Senegalese law through a call for tenders or direct consultation, by order of the Minister in charge of Energy, Oil and Mines.
 The modalities of implementation of the call for tenders and direct consultation as well as the conditions of admissibility of the request are fixed by decree.
 The license is accompanied by specifications defining the operator’s obligations.

 Similarly, a concession may be granted to any legal entity under Senegalese law that can demonstrate the technical and financial capacity to carry out natural gas transportation or distribution activities through pipelines, by means of a call for tenders or direct consultation.
 The terms and conditions for the implementation of the call for tenders and direct consultation as well as the conditions for the admissibility of the application are set by decree.

-The concession contract is signed by the Minister in charge of Hydrocarbons and the applicant(s) for the concession and is approved by decree and published in the Official Gazette.
-The Minister in charge of hydrocarbons grants or rejects the concession applications provided for by this Code, after receiving the opinion of the Regulatory Body (Articles 10 to 13, Gas Code).
+The concession contract is signed by the Minister in charge of Energy, Oil and Mines and the applicant(s) for the concession and is approved by decree and published in the Official Gazette.
+The Minister in charge of Energy, Oil and Mines grants or rejects the concession applications provided for by this Code, after receiving the opinion of the Regulatory Body (Articles 10 to 13, Gas Code).

 In addition, Article 27 of the Senegalese Gas Code now provides that operators of gas transmission and distribution networks and storage facilities must guarantee freedom of access for third parties.